Ariel Company Timeline

 The Council provided advice to the President on promoting and enhancing financial literacy and capability for all Americans.

-Ariel launches Ariel Discovery Fund, Ariel International Fund, Ariel Global Fund and opens a NYC office for its global team.
+Ariel launches Ariel International Fund and Ariel Global Fund and opens a NYC office for its global team.

 Ariel undertakes a firm-wide rebranding effort to reinforce its patient approach to investing.